bigskysoftware/htmx/www/content/essays/interviews/henning_koch.md

 tag = ["posts"]
 +++

-# An Interview with Henning Koch, creator of Unpoly

 I'm very excited to be able to interview Henning Koch, the creators of [Unpoly](https://unpoly.com/), a hypermedia-oriented javascript library that was created in parallel with intercooler.js.